zerotwooneone/CardGame/CardGame.Domain.Tests/README.md

 ## Key Components

 *   **`GameTests.cs`**: Contains the majority of tests, focusing on the `Game` aggregate and its interactions.
-*   **`TestDoubles/`**: Includes test doubles (stubs, mocks) used to isolate the domain logic from external dependencies or to provide controlled test data.
+*   **`TestDoubles/`**: This directory contains test doubles (fakes, stubs, mocks) used to isolate the domain logic from external dependencies or to provide controlled test data.
+Key fakes include:
+    *   `NonShufflingRandomizer.cs`: Provides a predictable implementation of `IRandomizer` for consistent test outcomes.
+    *   `FakeLogger.cs` & `FakeLoggerFactory.cs`: Provide no-op logging implementations for `ILogger<T>` and `ILoggerFactory`, preventing logging side effects during tests.
+    *   `FakeDeckProvider.cs`: A configurable implementation of `IDeckProvider`, allowing tests to specify card sets, rank definitions, and optionally hook into card effect execution logic.

+### Important Testing Considerations

+*   **`GamePhase` Testing**: Be aware that methods like `Game.CreateNewGame()` and `Game.PlayCard()` can trigger subsequent game logic that advances turns, starts new rounds, or even ends the game.
+This means that the `GamePhase` might change to `RoundOver` or `GameOver` immediately within the execution of these methods.
+When testing, focus on the expected outcomes of these state transitions (e.g., correct winner awarded, new round setup correctly, game ended appropriately) rather than assuming `GamePhase` will remain `InProgress` unless the test conditions are specifically designed to prevent phase changes.

 ## Testing Dependencies